labmus-ufrj/Animove/docs/docs/tools/z-project.md

 Any videos supported by ffmpeg.
 This includes most video formats in existence.
 Notably, one exclusion: AVI videos saved from ImageJ with compression set to "None" (codec rawvideo) will not work.

 ## Output Image
-Use `.tiff` format to uphold 32bit quality for certain outputs. `.png` and other formats may be used, at your own risk.
+Use `.tif` format to uphold 32bit quality for certain outputs. `.png` and other formats may be used, at your own risk.

 ## Processing Mode
 The operations available mimic ImageJ's built-in **Image → Stacks → Z project** operations: